slinkp/recruiter-messager/README.md

   - [ ] Extract data from attachments if any (eg .doc or .pdf)
   - [ ] Extract subject from message too
 - [x] Build a little UX allowing me to approve / edit / send replies
+    - [ ] They should be batched!
+See "Notes on workflow"
     - [x] Decide on framework for this.
 Could be in browser, or just command line.
 Streamlit?
     - [x] Chose command line